CoolKidWithU235/Bloack_Guard/README.md

 Where x<sub>1</sub> < x<sub>2</sub> and z<sub>1</sub> < z<sub>2</sub>.
 Without any spaces, negative numbers can be represented by a negative sign(`-`)

+## Description
+In the `borders.brd` the user specifies the areas he wants to be considered un protected, the areas are rectangular and specified as mentioned in Usage. the plugin first runs a check if the block is in the over-world and if so  it then checks if the blocks coordinates fit inside the specified area or not.
+If so then the block may be broken but the item drop is cancelled.
+Note that this also applies to player based blocks and there is no way to only have specific blocks be affected (can always be added).
+The plugins intent was to limit the amount of resources me and my friends have access to forcing us to make a sort of economy.

 ## Licencing

 Read LICENCE in root directory